The history of Mosborough Hall Hotel

 Whilst Mary was at Hampton Court, she had an affair with King Henry VIII.
 However, the affair was short lived and she went on to marry William.

-In 1523 King Henry VIII decided to renew his affait with Mary, whilst she was living at Mosborough Hall and married to William.
+In 1523 King Henry VIII decided to renew his affair with Mary, whilst she was living at Mosborough Hall and married to William.
 She then went on to give birth to a daughter, Catherine in 1524 and then a son in 1525, who she named ‘Henry’, allegedly after his father.

 When Henry Carey died, The Queen paid for his funeral and she requested he was buried in Westminster Abbey, this was something she had not done for anyone else.
 His tomb is the largest crypt in the Abbey.